cms-l1-globaltrigger/mp7_ugt_legacy/README.md

 * This is a description running script simulation.py in [ugt-fwtools](https://github.com/cms-l1-globaltrigger/ugt-fwtools) with ugt-simulate for simulation.
-* If Questasim libraries for a certain Vivado version do not exist, they have to be created for the selected Questasim version with script [ugt-fwtools](https://github.com/cms-l1-globaltrigger/ugt-fwtools) with ugt-compile-simlib:
+* If Questasim libraries for a certain Vivado version do not exist, they have to be created for the selected Questasim version with script ugt-compile-simlib in [ugt-fwtools](https://github.com/cms-l1-globaltrigger/ugt-fwtools):
 ```bash
 ugt-compile-simlib --questasim $UGT_QUESTASIM_SIM_PATH/questasim --output $UGT_QUESTASIM_LIBS_PATH